fChristenson/My-life-as-a-programmer/README.md

 > I make $110 K per year as a senior software developer.
 Should I leave for the sake of professional development?
 I am bored.
 I received offers from BlackBerry and IBM, but my current employer offered me a better package each time.

-> I really enjoy writing software as a hobby, but I can rarely do it for more than a few hours a week.
-What are the odds that I would also like writing software as a real job, where I would be coding all day every day?

 > I think I cannot do software development.
 I suffer from severe depression and imposter syndrome .
 Graduated from NSIT 2k16 .I got fired from my first job after college due to low performance I have a fear same will happen again.
 What to do?

 > I started at Google as a software engineer 3 months ago but I totally hate it, it is unbearable.
 Should I quit or keep trying?
 Will leaving so soon impact me badly?
 How much should I wait?

-> Why are programmers so anti-optimization?
-Why is optimizing so stigmatized in the Ruby and Node.JS community?

 > With so many people trying out coding, why is there still a big shortage of software engineers and software developers?

-> If software engineers only get paid a decent salary but have a high risk of being let go & finding another job, is it not a risky profession?

-> One of my friends, a software developer, said he spent many hours in learning programming to get a developer job.
-He said he spent all his free time after work to learn technical skills and he is still single after 30.
-Is this common in the IT field?

 > Why aren't software engineers afraid that without a union, their salaries will decline and their jobs will go overseas?